ngaskill/liferay-docs/develop/tutorials/articles/150-web-services/03-enabling-hypermedia-apis.markdown

 install them manually:

 1. Remove the Pre-installed APIs
-2. Install the Latest Version of the APIs
+2. Install the Latest Version of APIO
 3. Enable Access to the APIs

 The following sections walk you through these steps.